 At the Warsaw Summit in 2016, NATO leaders committed to increasing political and practical cooperation with the African Union.
 At the same time, Allies also approved NATO’s Framework for the South, which aims to integrate and streamline NATO’s approach to tackle challenges by focusing on improved capabilities, enhanced anticipation and response, as well as boosting NATO’s regional partnership and capacity-building efforts.
-More recently, in November 2019, NATO and the AU signed an agreement to strengthen political and practical partnership.
-In March 2020, Allies approved additional cooperation initiatives with the aim of progressively maturing the NATO-AU relationship from one of ad-hoc support to substantive practical partnership.
-NATO’s subordinate commands, in particular Joint Force Command Naples and NATO Strategic Direction South, will play a key role in bringing forward these initiatives alongside their ongoing responsibilities to develop NATO’s regional understanding and situational awareness of the African continent.
+In November 2019, NATO and the AU signed an agreement to strengthen political and practical partnership and, in March 2020, Allies approved additional cooperation initiatives with the aim of progressively maturing the NATO-AU relationship from one of ad-hoc support to substantive practical partnership.

-In January 2007, the AU made a general request to all partners, including NATO, for financial and logistical support to AMISOM.
+Following NATO’s support to the AU mission in Sudan in 2005, the AU made a general request in January 2007 to all partners, including NATO, for financial and logistical support to its mission in Somalia (AMISOM).
 It later made a specific request to NATO in May 2007, requesting strategic airlift support for AU member states willing to deploy in Somalia under AMISOM.
 In June 2007, the North Atlantic Council (NAC) agreed, in principle, to support this request and NATO’s support was initially authorised until August 2007.
 Strategic sealift support was requested at a later stage and agreed in principle by the NAC in September 2009.

-The AU’s strategic airlift and sealift support requests for AMISOM have been renewed on an annual basis.
-The current NAC agreement to support the AU with strategic air- and sealift for AMISOM extends until January 2021.
+The AU’s strategic airlift and sealift support requests for AMISOM (replaced by the African Union Transition Mission to Somalia – ATMIS – in April 2022) have been renewed on an annual basis.

 Education and training

 These education and training opportunities are offered based upon AU requirements and the availability of NATO training venues.
-So far, on average, 20 AU students are sponsored at NATO training venues per year.
+On average, 20 AU students are sponsored at NATO training venues per year.

 Since 2015 and in response to an AU request, NATO delivers dedicated training to African Union officers through Mobile Education and Training Teams (METT) that deliver tailored courses in Africa.
 NATO has progressively increased the number of courses delivered and is providing three or more METT courses annually.
-The METT format allows to reach a wider audience: participants are drawn from among AU staff, but also from the Regional Economic Communities, which form the backbone of the development of Africa’s continental force, the African Standby Force.
+The METT format allows to reach a wider audience: participants are drawn from among AU staff, but also from the Regional Economic Communities headquarters, which form the backbone of the development of Africa’s continental force, the African Stand-by Force (ASF).
 On average, 30 AU students participate in each training session.
-The potential for collaboration with other international organisations on topics of mutual interest will also be further explored.

-NATO has also been providing expert and training support to the African Stand-by Force (ASF) at the AU’s request.
-The ASF is intended to be deployed in Africa in times of crisis and is part of the AU’s efforts to develop long-term peacekeeping capabilities; it represents the AU’s vision for a continental, on-call security apparatus, and shares similarities with the NATO Response Force.
-NATO has organised certification/evaluation and training programmes for AU staff, which support the ASF’s operational readiness.
-For instance, NATO has trained AU officials participating in military exercises and provided military experts to assist in the evaluation and lessons learned procedures of an exercise.
-NATO has also supported various ASF preparatory workshops designed to develop ASF-related concepts.
+NATO has also been providing expert and training support to the African Stand-by Force (ASF) Concept at the AU’s request.
+The ASF is to be deployed in Africa in times of crisis and is part of the AU’s efforts to develop long-term peacekeeping capabilities; it represents the AU’s vision for a continental, on-call security apparatus.
+NATO’s doctrinal knowledge and practical experiences linked to the NATO Response Force and NATO’s Very High Readiness Joint Task Force are valuable for the AU to advance the ASF Concept.
+For instance, NATO has organised certification/evaluation and training programmes for AU staff, which support the ASF’s operational readiness.
+NATO has also trained AU officials participating in military exercises and provided military experts to assist in the evaluation and lessons learned procedures of an exercise and has supported various ASF preparatory workshops designed to develop ASF-related concepts.
 Moreover, the Alliance is specifically engaged in providing support to bringing the ASF’s Continental Logistics base in Douala, Cameroon to full operational capacity.